hyxhuynh/Bamazon/README.md

 ## Overview
 Bamazon is an Amazon-like storefront created with the MySQL.
 The app will take in orders from customers and deplete stock from the store's inventory.

+Check out the app with this clip: https://drive.google.com/open?id=1_d_weEOzWkZQSOCWWWYXoslxCthOeaEz

 <a name="technologies"></a>
 ## Technologies